oufuzhao/QSD/README.md

 If you find this code useful in your research, please consider citing us:
 ```
 @ARTICLE{QSD2024,
-    author    = {Ou, Fu-Zhao and Chen, Xingyu and Zhao, Kai and Wang, Shiqi and Wang, Yuan-Gen and Kwong, Sam},
+    author={Ou, Fu-Zhao and Chen, Xingyu and Zhao, Kai and Wang, Shiqi and Wang, Yuan-Gen and Kwong, Sam},
-    title     = {Refining Uncertain Features with Self-Distillation for Face Recognition and Person Re-Identification},
+    title={Refining Uncertain Features with Self-Distillation for Face Recognition and Person Re-Identification},
-    journal = {IEEE Transactions on Multimedia (TMM)},
+    journal={IEEE Transactions on Multimedia (TMM)},
-    year      = {2024},
     volume={},
     number={},
     pages={1-15},
+    year={2024},
     doi={10.1109/TMM.2024.3358697}
 }
 ```